xHotch/flower-state-classification/README.md

 ### Python Environment Installation (Ubuntu)
 Pipenv is not needed for installation on the Jetson Nano, but can be used to install the system on a different machine.

-The following commands are used to install the python distribution and the needed dependencies on the Jetson Nano:
+The following commands are used to install the Python distribution and the needed dependencies on the Jetson Nano:

 ```bash